Complex wave functions, CPT and quantum field theory for classical generalized Ising models

+Besides this defining relation for expectation values we will use no other additional axioms.
+The probabilities for the quantum system corresponding to PCA will follow from eq.~\eqref{eq:G1A}.
 We take a finite number of lattice points $N_t$ in the $t$-direction, and a finite odd number $N_x$ in the $x$-direction.
 The \qq{functional integral} over spin configurations amounts to the finite sum $\sum_\omega$.
 A continuum limit of diverging $N_t$, $N_x$, or $\eps\to0$ for fixed $L = N_x\eps$, $\Delta t = N_t\eps$, can be taken at the end.